 I read a lot (in 2011, I read over 100 books… a record I’ve not come close to since.)
 Much of this is on my beloved Kindle Oasis, which replaced an old Kindle Paperwhite.
 I love this reader– it's insanely compact and light, and the battery life is truly exceptional.

-All of my Macs are running 10.12, and I consider it my "primary" operating system despite the fact that I use both Mac and PC machines on a daily basis.
-This has been the case since around 2004 (and through most of the late 80s and early 90s) but that might just change in 2017.
+All of my Macs are running 10.15, and I consider it my "primary" operating system despite the fact that I use both Mac and PC machines on a daily basis.
+This has been the case since around 2004 (and through most of the late 80s and early 90s) but that almost changed in 2017.
 The main thing that keeps me coming back to Mac OS X is the fantastic hardware, Unix command line, and general lack of malware (though I continue to assert the latter is due more to being a smaller target than being inherently more secure.)
-Regardless, it's what I use for probably 70% of my desktop/laptop computing... for now.
+Regardless, it's what I use for probably 70% of my desktop/laptop computing..

 Secondary OS: Windows 10 Professional and Enterprise